Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 So, in summary, ABC Analysis is much more than a technical method; rather, it is a valuable purchasing management tool for companies of all sizes and industries to save money and increase sales.
 It also offers the benefit of automating many processes around inventory management, as well as insights into key products for businesses of all sizes - from startups to large corporations - to achieve better results.

-ABC analysis is a method of determining the customer groups that can be most effectively targeted with a particular marketing campaign.
-The method is based on the fact that certain characteristics of customer groups can be used for decision making.
+ABC analysis is a method for determining the customer groups that can be addressed most effectively with a specific marketing campaign.
+The method is based on the fact that certain characteristics of customer groups can be used for decision-making.

-The ABC analysis is an important means for the determination of the strategic adjustment of an enterprise.
-It is based on the three strategic objectives, the sales value, the cost value and the time value.
-The ABC analysis is often applied as part of a SWOT analysis.
-The ABC analysis is simple to calculate and can be used in Excel or other program elements.
+The ABC analysis is an important tool for determining the strategic orientation of a company.
+It is based on the three strategic objectives of sales value, cost value and time value.
+The ABC analysis is often used as part of a SWOT analysis.
+The ABC analysis is easy to calculate and can be used in Excel or other program elements.
 To calculate the ABC analysis, you only need to enter the numbers of the tasks in order of importance.
-The first number is the number of potential customers that your action can reach.
-The second number represents the number of potential customers who will actually respond.
-The third number represents how many of the responders will buy your action.
-The calculation of the ABC analysis is very simple: 1 + 2 + 3 = X
+The first number is the number of potential customers your campaign can reach.
+The second number is the number of potential customers who will actually respond.
+The third number indicates how many of the responders will spend money on your campaign.
+Calculating the ABC analysis is very simple: 1 + 2 + 3 = X

 Contact editorial office